 I am very excited about telehealth and all the new features that are coming out.
 Telehealth allows clients to have the freedom to engage in therapy from home and not worry about rushing to the office.
 Many people felt skeptical about telehealth; however, it is just as effective as in-office therapy.
 I think telehealth is going to evolve even more and I am hoping insurance companies will allow their clients this continued coverage.

-“I work with clients dealing with ADHD, agoraphobia, anxiety, social anxiety, daily life stressors, depression, and relationship concerns.”
+“I work with clients dealing with ADHD, agoraphobia, anxiety, social anxiety, daily life stressors, and relationship concerns.”